Jean de l'Ours: Spain

 Aurelio Espinosa, Sr. published three versions of Juan el Oso from Spain in his Cuentos Populares Españoles: Juanito el Oso (from Blacos, Soria in Castile and León and another from Tudanca, Santander) and Juanillo el Oso (from Villaluenga, Toledo).

 Versions found in Spain are marked by the motif of the devil's ear, or Lucifer's ear, which are present in Espinosa's versions named above.
 When the hero cuts the ear off the diabolical adversary, he has gained mastery over him, and thereafter, the hero can summon the devil by biting on the ear, and command him at his disposal.
-In one tale the hero encounters a duende (a sort of dwarf) who severs his own ear and gives it to Juanito.
+In one tale the hero encounters a duende (a sort of goblin) who severs his own ear and gives it to Juanito.
 In some versions, "Lucifer's Ear" becomes the title of the tale.
 This motif also occurs widely in various versions from Latin America and Spanish-speaking populace in the United States (§Versions in the Americas).